Addressing New HOPE Tool Requirements in Hospice

 Background

-Starting October 1, 2025 the Hospice Outcomes and Patient Evaluation (HOPE) tool replaced the Hospice Item Set (HIS) as the system to collect patient-specific data in hospice patients.
+Starting October 1, 2025, the Hospice Outcomes and Patient Evaluation (HOPE) tool replaced the Hospice Item Set (HIS) as the system to collect patient-specific data in hospice patients.
 The HOPE tool was designed and implemented by the Centers for Medicare and Medicare Services (CMS) as a way to help hospices better understand patient care needs.
 The tool was built with the intention of adding to the patient’s overall plan of care, not just addressing issues at admission and discharge.

-The goals of the tool are to provide standardized data collection requirements for the Hospice Quality Reporting Program (HQRP).
+The goals of the HOPE tool are to provide standardized data collection requirements for the Hospice Quality Reporting Program (HQRP).
 This data will help to inform and support hospice surveys and certification processes.
 In addition, it is intended to help to determine payment and quality improvement initiatives.

 Requirements